 Partition/VIOS Name Partition ID The ID of the PowerVM Partition or VIOS object in your monitored system.
 The type of the system host on which the PowerVM Partition or VIOS object is running: Virtual or Physical.
-Logical Serial Number The serial number of the PowerVM Partition or VIOS.
-The OS name and version running on the PowerVM Partition or VIOS.
+Logical Serial Number OS Version The OS name and version running on the PowerVM Partition or VIOS.
 The default PowerVM Partition or VIOS profile, indicating how resources are assigned to that component (selected or all resources).
 If the current profile does not exist, the system loads this default profile.
-A profile specifies how many not exist, the system loads this default profile.
 A profile specifies how many processors, how much memory, and which I/O devices and slots are to be allocated to the partition.
 A PowerVM Partition or VIOS can have multiple profiles.